-You may have heard or been told about how you drive can have a big impact on your vehicle’s fuel economy, so it wouldn’t be an unreasonable question to wonder if using cruise control can help you to save gas?
+You may have heard or been told about how you drive can have a big impact on your vehicle’s fuel economy, and it’s true, but is using cruise control something that can help you to save gas?

-Engaging cruise control when you’re driving on the highway does mean you’ll use less fuel because it keeps you moving at a constant speed.
-It doesn’t matter what fuel your vehicle uses either, as any car, truck, van, or SUV will use less fuel while cruise control is engaged.
-If cruise control isn’t on you will be slowing down and speeding up, and the more you accelerate and the more often you accelerate, the more gas you’ll use.
+Using cruise control when you’re driving on the highway can help you use less gas because it keeps you moving at a constant speed, which is a more fuel-efficient way of driving than constantly accelerating and braking.
+It doesn’t matter what fuel your vehicle uses as any car, truck, van, or SUV will use less fuel while cruise control is engaged.

 When you are trying to decide if a feature your car has can help you drive more fuel efficiently you only really have to ask yourself one question, which is “will using this feature reduce the amount of work my engine needs to do?”